devtut/generate/docs/python/set.md

 ---
-metaTitle: Set
+metaTitle: "Set"
-description: Operations on sets, Get the unique elements of a list, Set of Sets, Set Operations using Methods and Builtins, Sets versus multisets
+description: "Operations on sets, Get the unique elements of a list, Set of Sets, Set Operations using Methods and Builtins, Sets versus multisets"
 ---

 # Set